Banner Image

 Why Network Monitoring Matters

 Network downtime directly affects revenue, productivity, and customer trust.
-According to the Uptime Institute’s 2023 outage analysis, 60 percent of infrastructure failures resulted in at least $100,000 in total losses, and 15 percent cost more than $1 million.
+According to the Uptime Institute’s 2023 outage analysis, 60 percent of infrastructure failures resulted in at least $100,000 in total losses and 15 percent cost more than $1 million.
+The same report found that human error and configuration changes caused nearly half of all outages, problems that proactive monitoring can catch before they become service disruptions.

 How Network Monitoring Works